List of musical supergroups

 This is a list of supergroups, music groups whose members are already successful as solo artists or as part of other groups.
-Usually used in the context of rock bands such as Audioslave and Chickenfoot.
-The term has been applied to other musical genres such as The Three Tenors in Opera. as well as in R&B/Pop with such popular acts like Bell Biv Devoe (BBD), LSG & TGT, and in Hip Hop with collaborations such as The Firm, Westside Connection and Method Man & Redman.
+Usually used in the context of rock bands such as Audioslave and Chickenfoot, the term has also been applied to groups based in other musical genres such as the Three Tenors in Opera, as well as in R&B/Pop with such popular acts like Bell Biv DeVoe (BBD), LSG & TGT.
+The term is applied in hip-hop to collaborations such as The Firm, Westside Connection, Method Man & Redman, Kids See Ghosts, and Mount Westmore.

-The term is sometimes applied retrospectively when several members from a group later achieve notable success in their own right.
 Supergroups are sometimes formed as side projects and thus not intended to be permanent, while other times can become the primary project of the members' careers.
 Charity supergroups, where prominent musicians perform or record together in support of a particular cause, have been common since the 1980s.

 List of groups

 Groups with numerous albums and/or live appearances

 This is a list of notable supergroups which have performed or recorded more than a single song/album or live shows together.